MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 App packages must be correctly formatted and include all required information and components.

 > [!TIP]
-> You must include the following Testing instructions for validating your app submission:
+> You must include the following detailed testing instructions for validating your app submission:
 > * **Steps to configure the app Test accounts** in case app depends on external accounts for authentication.
 > * Summary of **expected app behavior** for the core workflows within Teams.
 > * **Clearly describe Limitations**, conditions, or exceptions to the functionality, features, and deliverables in the app long description and related materials.